 Section 1.
-Upon an employee's voluntary written assignment, the Employer shall deduct weekly from the weekly earnings of such employee and pay to the Guild no later than the 10th day of each month an amount equal to Guild initiation fees, dues and assessments.
+Upon an employee's voluntary written assignment, the Employer shall deduct from such employee's earnings on each pay period and pay to the Guild no later than the 10th day of each month, following the month that dues are deducted, an amount equal to Guild initiation fees, dues and assessments.
 Such amounts shall be deducted from the employee's earnings in accordance with the Guild's schedule of rates furnished to the Employer by the Guild.
-Such a schedule may be amended by the Guild at any time.
+Such schedule may be amended by the Guild at any time.
 An employee's voluntary written assignment shall remain effective in accordance with the terms of such assignment.
 The Employer shall accept digital signatures on authorizations.